ADD-ONS / SCALES

 • clots with proximal localization and increased length are more difficult to treat and have a worse outcome

-• Clot Burden Score (CBS) is a semiquantitative CTA-based assessment score that defines the extent of thrombosis in the anterior circulation
+• Clot Burden Score (CBS) is a semiquantitative, CTA-based score that defines the extent of thrombosis in the anterior circulation

 • 10 points are assigned for a normal CTA

-• 2 points each are subtracted for thrombus in the proximal M1, distal M1, or supraclinoid ICA
+• 2 points are subtracted for thrombus in the proximal M1, distal M1, or supraclinoid ICA portion

-• the recanalization rate with intravenous tPA is higher in patients with CBS > 6 [Demchuk, 2009]
+• the recanalization rate is higher with intravenous tPA in patients with a CBS > 6 [Demchuk, 2009]

 • a lower CBS is associated with lower follow-up ASPECTS and higher rates of parenchymal hematoma [Puetz, 2008]